ClickHouse/clickpy/README.md

 5 rows in set.
 Elapsed: 182.068 sec.
 Processed 670.43 billion rows, 12.49 TB (3.68 billion rows/s., 68.63 GB/s.)
 ```

 This requires a full table scan.
-While 180s might be ok (and 4 billion rows/sec is fast!) its not quick enough for ClickPy.
+While 180s might be ok (and 4 billion rows/sec is fast!), it is not quick enough for ClickPy.

 A materialized view can help with this query (and many more!).
 ClickPy uses such a view `pypi_downloads_mv`, shown below.